grafana/tempo/docs/tempo/website/getting-started/_index.md

 #### OpenTelemetry Auto Instrumentation

 Some languages have support for auto-instrumentation.
-These libraries capture telemetry information from client application with minimal manual instrumentation of the codebase.
+These libraries capture telemetry information from a client application with minimal manual instrumentation of the codebase.

 * [OpenTemeletry Java Autoinstrumentation](https://github.com/open-telemetry/opentelemetry-java-instrumentation)
 * [OpenTemeletry .NET Autoinstrumentation](https://github.com/open-telemetry/opentelemetry-dotnet-instrumentation)